Résumé of John Stracke

 - Software design, algorithm design, performance analysis,

-network programming, protocol design, object-oriented design,
+network programming, object-oriented design,

 design patterns, compiler design, Web-based applications, Unix/Linux